 You’ve renamed the SQL Server database successfully using SQL Server Management Studio.

 This method not only will help you in renaming the SQL Server Database using T-SQL, it will also assist you to set the database in single-user mode, and after renaming, place database back in multi-user mode.

 Follow below steps:

-Database renaming has processed successfully, and the process included setting the database in single-user mode and upon database renaming, reverting it to multi-user mode using Transact-SQL.
+Database renaming has been done successfully, and the process included setting the database in single-user mode and upon database renaming, reverting it to multi-user mode using Transact-SQL.

 There may be times when the SQL Database file(s) – MDF/NDF, become corrupt or inaccessible and all your crucial data would be at high risk of data loss, that data could be of your customers, and gathering all the information again would waste lots of hours.
 This won’t be good for business.
 Such situations are very critical, as finding the right solution becomes necessary.

-Kernel SQL Database Recovery is the best find you can have on the Internet; its repair and recovery features outperform other recovery software.
-Some examples are recover large size database file(s) – both MDF/NDF, create the backup script of restored databases, recover multiple database file at once, etc.
+Kernel SQL Database Recovery is the best find you can have for this purpose.
+It recovers large size database file(s) – both MDF/NDF, creates the backup script of restored databases, recover multiple database file at once, etc.